aspectron/dagviz/README.md

 Constant re-partitioning that occurs in the DAGViz user interface makes it very difficult to traverse and perform chain analysis.
 Having `childBlockHashes` available as a part of the API response allows us to instantly notify already-existing children that they should link up to parents (otherwise we have to traverse the entire snapshot each time a new node is created).

+### v2 KNOWN PROBLEMS:

+- Graph rendering performance is much faster at the beginning of the chain (in comparison to the end).
+We are working to identify the cause.